-The Corporation has applied to list the Ordinary Shares distributed under this short form prospectus on the TSX.
-Listing will be subject to the Corporation fulfilling all of the listing requirements of the TSX.
+The TSX has conditionally approved the listing of the Ordinary Shares distributed under this short form prospectus on the TSX.
+Listing is subject to the Corporation fulfilling all of the requirements of the TSX on or before July 12, 2011.
 The Corporation has also applied to list the securities distributed under this prospectus on the ASX.
 Listing on the ASX will be subject to the Corporation fulfilling all the listing requirements of the ASX.